Totten Key

 Totten Key is an island of the upper Florida Keys in Biscayne National Park.
 It is in Miami-Dade County, Florida.

 It is located in southern Biscayne Bay, just west of Old Rhodes Key.

 History

-It was probably named for General Joseph Totten who was Chief of Engineers for the U.S. Army.
+It was probably named for General Joseph Gilbert Totten who was Chief of Engineers for the U.S. Army.
 In 1848, Totten was in charge of a survey of the Florida coast concentrating on Biscayne Bay, with Robert E. Lee as a subordinate.

 U.S. Coast Survey chart #68, Florida Reefs, Key Biscayne to Carysfort Reef (1858) has Totten's Key.